MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

+---
+layout: page
-# Introduction to Cybersecurity First Principles
+title: Introduction to Cybersecurity First Principles
+---
 ## Cybersecurity First Principles in this lesson

 This lesson is about cybersecurity first principles.
 So all of them will be discussed.